Emergency Response and Remediation Services | Emergency Response Services, LEP Services, and Monitoring Program Oversight

-We were retained by an international insurance firm to provide environmental and engineering services to respond to a significant release of heating oil at a residence in Washington Depot, CT.
+We were retained by an international insurance firm to provide environmental and engineering services to respond to a significant release of heating oil at a residence.
 An estimated release of 200 gallons of heating oil occurred due to the overfilling of an aboveground storage tank (AST) inside the utility room of the residence.
 Our extensive experience with emergency response activities and Connecticut’s spill remediation program were key assets in helping our client manage this significant release.
 The work was conducted under the direction of a Connecticut Licensed Environmental Professional (LEP).

 COORDINATED RESPONSE WITH THE CLIENT, CTDEEP, CONTRACTORS, AND THE HOMEOWNER – We worked with the client, CTDEEP, remedial and restoration contractors to respond to the significant release.
 This included coordinating project schedules for the contractors, communicating evolving project objectives with the CTDEEP and homeowner, and preparing updated budgets for our client.